a8m/angular-filter/README.md

 ```
 ###flatten
 Flattens a nested array (the nesting can be to any depth).<br/>
-If you pass shallow, the array will only be flattened a single level
+If you pass shallow, the array will only be flattened a single level<br/>
 **Usage:** ```collection | flatten: shallow[optional]```
 ```js
 $scope.weirdArray = [[], 1, 2, 3, [4, 5, 6, [7, 8, 9, [10, 11, [12, [[[[[13], [[[[14, 15]]]]]]]]]]]]];